The Music Lead at Grange Primary Academy is Mrs Meek.

-We use the Kapow resources and Music Express to support our curriculum which means we are able to teach the National Curriculum for music for all year groups.
+We use the Kapow resources as the basis for our curriculum which means we are able to teach the National Curriculum for music for all year groups.

 As a result of our commitment to teaching music we have successffully been awarded the Music Mark accreditation.

 We are proud to have taken part in United Learning music projects.